miaozhun/DEsingle/README.md

 **`DEsingle`** employs the Zero-Inflated Negative Binomial model for differential expression analysis.
 By estimating the proportion of real and dropout zeros, it not only detects DE genes **at higher accuracy** but also **subdivides three types of differential expression with different regulatory and functional mechanisms**.

-For more information, please refer to the [original manuscript](https://www.biorxiv.org/content/early/2018/03/26/173997) by *Zhun Miao, Ke Deng, Xiaowo Wang and Xuegong Zhang*.
+For more information, please refer to the [manuscript](https://doi.org/10.1093/bioinformatics/bty332) by *Zhun Miao, Ke Deng, Xiaowo Wang and Xuegong Zhang*.

+## Citation

+If you use **`DEsingle`** in published research, please cite:

+> Zhun Miao, Ke Deng, Xiaowo Wang, Xuegong Zhang (2018).
+DEsingle for detecting three types of differential expression in single-cell RNA-seq data.
+Bioinformatics, bty332.
+[10.1093/bioinformatics/bty332.](https://doi.org/10.1093/bioinformatics/bty332)

 ## Installation